rhifel/C-Mini-Projects/README.md

 # C Mini Projects

-This repo is just the collection of C programs I made while learning C.
+This repository contains a collection of C programs created while learning the C programming language.

 ## Current Projects